Included with paid museum admission; free for members

 9:30 a.m.–4:00 p.m.

-Have your picture taken with fun musical props at MIM’s custom photo booth, and instantly get your own copy to take home.
+Have your photo taken with fun costumes and props at MIM’s custom photo booth, and instantly get your own copy to take home as a souvenir!

 11:00 a.m.–3:00 p.m.